 Here’s another big benefit.
 Quercetin binds to excess iron in your body, removes it from tissues, and prevents its absorption.
 This process is called chelation.
 This is critical as iron can be a key ingredient in cancer cell growth.
 Quercetin has the ability to steal the iron from cancer cells which can stop their growth and induce cell death.
-Even if you don’t have cancer, it’s always good practice to eat green vegetables with meat to limit the amount of iron your body absorbs.
+Even if you don’t have cancer, if you eat meat, it’s a good practice to eat green vegetables with it to limit the amount of iron your body absorbs.
 Yes you need iron, but too much iron is bad for you.
 FYI: Red meat is the highest source of iron.

 Check this out:

 A 2007 study called “Ten-Year Comparison of the Influence of Organic and Conventional Crop Management Practices on the Content of Flavonoids in Tomatoes” published in the Journal of Agricultural and Food Chemistry found that organically grown tomatoes had 79% more quercetin than the conventionally grown ones.

 If that doesn’t convince you that buying organic is better… then you just crazy.

 As I’ve said in previous posts, conventional produce has been cross-bred and is engineered to be big and beautiful, but it is nutrient deficient and loaded with toxic fertilizers and pesticides.
 Some conventional produce is genetically modified (GMO), but they aren’t required to disclose that to us yet; and there’s no way to tell.
 The most common GMO foods are corn, soy, canola, sugar beets, Hawaiian papaya, and commercial milk which contains rBGH, a genetically modified hormone to increase milk production.
 Avoid these foods like the plague!

 Ok so where else can you get quercetin besides organic tomatoes?